Swat District: Economy

-Approximately 38% of economy of Swat depends on tourism and 31% depends on agriculture.
+Approximately 38% of economy of Swat depended on tourism and 31% on agriculture.

 Agriculture

 Gwalerai, a village located near Mingora, is one of those few villages which produces 18 varieties of apples due to its agriculturally favourable temperate climate in summer.
 The apple produced here is consumed in Pakistan as well as exported to other countries.
-It is known as ‘the apple of Swat’.
+It is known as 'the apple of Swat'.

-Swat is also famous for peach production mostly grown in the valley bottom plains and accounts for about 80% of the peach production of the country - thus oft marketed in the national markets with a branded as "Swat Peaches".
-The supply starts in April and continues till September because of a diverse range of varieties grown.
-Salampur village, located near Saidu Sharif, is a principle region in Pakistan for the manufacture of sheets and shawls.

-Unregulated River Mining

-Unregulated sand and gravel mining has severely degraded the Swat River in Pakistan, transforming its natural course and increasing its deadliness, particularly during floods.
-Excessive extraction creates deep pits and alters the riverbed, leading to accelerated bank erosion and the destruction of vital aquatic habitats, impacting fish species like trout.
-The disturbed sediment also pollutes the water, affecting both aquatic ecosystems and human communities reliant on the river for drinking and irrigation.
-This environmental degradation exacerbates flood risk, as the altered river morphology becomes less capable of safely accommodating high water flows, leading to increased damage to infrastructure and loss of life.
-Despite bans and legal action, illegal mining persists, highlighting significant governance and enforcement challenges.

 Education

-According to the Alif Ailaan Pakistan Education Rankings for 2017, Swat with a score of 53.1, is ranked 86 out of 155 districts in terms of education.
-Furthermore, the Swat schools infrastructure scores 90.26 which ranks it on number 31 out of 155.
+According to the Alif Ailaan Pakistan Education Rankings for 2017, Swat with a score of 53.1, was ranked 86 out of 155 districts in terms of education.
+Furthermore, the Swat schools infrastructure scored 90.26 which ranked it on number 31 out of 155.

 Administrative divisions

 The seven tehsils of the Swat District in 2020.

-Swat is subdivided into seven administrative units, known as Tehsils:
+Before its bifurcation in 2025, Swat was subdivided into seven administrative units, known as Tehsils: